-Our courses are delivered through lectures, laboratory-based practicals and organised field trips.
+Our courses are delivered through lectures, laboratory based practicals and organised field courses.
 A personal tutor will advise you and monitor your progress throughout your time with us.

 You will be expected to develop independent learning skills and to self-assess your progress with the aid of feedback from teaching staff.
-A range of assessment methods is used; some units are assessed by exams, some by coursework, and some by a combination of the two.
+We use a range of assessment methods; some units are assessed by exams, some by coursework and some by a combination of the two.